RetroDECK/ES-DE/USERGUIDE-DEV.md

 You can also force a run of this tool directly on startup via the command line argument `--force-input-config`.

 The actual procedure to map the inputs should be self-explanatory, just follow the on-screen instructions.
+But note that custom button mappings will not change the help prompts.

 Any custom configuration is applied per unique device ID (GUID).
 So if two identical controllers are used with ES-DE, both will have the same configuration applied.
 If connecting controllers of the same type but of different revisions, the GUID may differ and therefore the custom configuration would need to be applied to each device individually.

-Note that custom button mappings will not change the help prompts.

 If you have issues with your input configuration, as a last resort you can reset all the mappings by deleting or renaming the file ~/.emulationstation/es_input.xml.